 Segregation of incompatible functions reduces the risk that a person is in a position both to perpetrate and conceal errors or fraud in the normal course of duty.
-If two parts of a transaction are handled by different people, collusion is necessary to conceal errors or fraud.
+If different people handle two parts of a transaction, collusion is necessary to conceal errors or fraud.
 In particular, the functions that should be considered when evaluating segregation of functions are authorization, execution, recording, custody of assets, and performing reconciliations.